steinringer/angular-ts-decorators/README.md

 - id in module is required
 - added registrations to ST module system
 - added ensure of $inject static property

+# How it was published to npm
+npm login (used steinringer credentials) npm run-script build npm publish dist --access public